Skip to main content

 Global proxy ban

-For example, a banned proxy in SE::GoogleSE::Google in task 1 will also be banned for SE::GoogleSE::Google in task 2, but it can work freely in SE::YandexSE::Yandex in both tasks.
+For example, a banned proxy in SE::GoogleSE::Google in task 1 will also be banned for SE::GoogleSE::Google in task 2, but it can freely work in SE::YandexSE::Yandex in both tasks

 Max connections per host